 LEGAL REF.: M.G.L.
 44:53A

-NOTE: Regulations for staff investigation and submission of proposals are frequently needed to implement a policy in this area.

 File: DEC - FEDERAL FUNDS SUPPLEMENT NOT SUPPLANT POLICY

-The ______________School District is committed to utilizing federal grant funds to supplement instructional programs funded by local, state and other sources.
-Federal funds will be used to complement and extend district-funded programs, not to take the place of (supplant) programs previously funded by the district.
+The ______________School District is committed to utilizing federal grant funds to supplement instructional programs funded by local, state and other sources as required by law and regulation.
+Federal funds will be used to complement and extend district-funded programs, not to take the place of (supplant) programs previously funded by the district, except as provided by the granting program.

 The Superintendent or designee will ensure that federal grant funds are disbursed appropriately and that associated record-keeping and reporting complies with required guidelines and mandates.

-SOURCE: MASC - July 2020
+SOURCE: MASC 2021

+LEGAL REF: Elementary and Secondary Education Act, as amended

 File: DGA - AUTHORIZED SIGNATURES